-Electrical cables (including conduit) or boxes installed inside, on top of, or beneath a roof assembly expose roofing workers to electrical shock, and expose the building and the public to both shock and fire.
+Electrical cables (including conduit) or boxes installed inside, on top of, or beneath a roof assembly expose roofing workers to electrical shock, and may inhibit the installation of some roof systems designed to resist wind uplift.

+Furthermore, electrical cables on, in or under the roof assembly expose the building and the public to both shock and fire.
 Hidden electrical wiring and boxed junctions can be extremely difficult to document before work begins, and while some technologies are purportedly accurate in identifying energized circuits before they are damaged, false readings make these technologies less than reliable.
 During replacement roofing, avoiding damage to electrical circuits from cutters and fasteners is sometimes next to impossible.
 It is therefore desirable to design buildings with realistic separations between electrical wiring and boxes, and roof assemblies.